MikeRock51/printf/README.md

 Creating a custom printf function with my partner.
 With some extra functionalities.
+We've added a %r specifier for printing reversed string.